USpeech Introduction Video Results

 Results

-Section 1: Main Experiments
+Section 1: Overall Performance

 In this section, we demonstrate the recovery results of USpeech and other baselines.
 (See Section 7.1 in paper)